-Are you ready for adventure?
-If so, the area surrounding La Fortuna, found at the base of Arenal Volcano, offers plenty of excitement, natural hot springs, and an amazing view of Costa Rica’s most popular volcano.
+If you're looking for adventure, the area surrounding La Fortuna, found at the base of Arenal Volcano, offers plenty of excitement exploring the jungle, natural hot springs, and amazing views of Costa Rica’s most popular volcano.

 Create Your Perfect Vacation